-Our female-led team has innovated a client-centered approach for nearly 20 years.
+Our experienced ladder accident team has innovated a client-centered approach for nearly 20 years.
 Plus, our extensive knowledge of fall accidents, workplace accidents, and slip-and-fall issues helps us fight for your best interests.

 We enjoy being part of the unique Maine community and view our clients as part of our extended family to whom we extend our best service.
 Contact us today for help with your claim.